atrinh0/atrinh0/README.md

 # buttoncraft

-SwiftUI app to allow other developers craft that perfect SwiftUI button effect 👌🏼
+SwiftUI app to allow other developers craft that perfect SwiftUI button effect. 👌🏼

 > Open-sourced, 100% SwiftUI